A levy payer register is a database of the details of individuals and organisations who pay industry-specific levies and charges.

 When the obligation to provide the information begins, levy payer information will be mandatory with every return.
 Levy collection agents will not be able to submit levy returns without providing levy payer information.

 About the use of levy payer information

 Who can access levy payer information?

-Under the Primary Industries Levies and Charges Collection Act 1991, all 15 RDCs and the Australian Bureau of Statistics (ABS) are ‘eligible recipients’ of levy payer information.
+Primary Industries Levies and Charges Collection Act 1991, all 15 RDCs and the Australian Bureau of Statistics (ABS) are ‘eligible recipients’ of levy payer information.
 Unlike the RDCs, the ABS cannot establish a levy payer register but it can seek access to the data to perform any of its functions.